Senior Pastor Call Process

 Pastoral transitions are significant moments in the life of any church.
 They bring excitement, anticipation, questions, and opportunities to seek God's guidance together.

-The purpose of this FAQ is to provide transparency, answer common questions, and keep the congregation informed throughout the Senior Pastor transition process.
+The purpose of this webpage is to provide transparency, answer common questions, and keep the congregation informed throughout the Senior Pastor transition process.

 We are grateful for the many members who have participated through prayer, surveys, listening sessions, emails, conversations, and words of encouragement.
 Your voice has helped shape this process and continues to guide our work.